 Four months after losing his wife his youngest son began showing signs of neurological issues.
 They soon learned he had a brain tumour.
 It was through this second tragic event that Kenol got to know his current wife Rachel, a lifelong member of Falls View BIC church, who had been serving in Haiti as a missionary since 2006.
 Together they worked tirelessly to get a medical visa to send Chris to the United States for care.
 Unfortunately it was too late and Chris passed away on January 11, 2011.

 Kenol and Rachel’s lives were connected through tragedy and they soon fell head over heels in love.
 They were married in Haiti on February 11, 2012.
 It was a wonderful celebration of God’s heart for his children.
 Rachel was an orphanage director and every child in the orphanage was part of their wedding party, more than 70 people.
-In November 2014 they welcomed their daughter Jubilee into the world.
-Their family will be complete in March 2019, when they welcome the newest addition to the family.
+In November 2014 they welcomed their daughter Jubilee, and their son Zander in March 2019.